georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 }
 ```

 The `backendCheck()` function will call our Express backend server API, sending a JSON payload with the ship name and the token extracted by Urbit Visor.
-The function is calling the `/check` endpoint, which we haven't written yet at the server, so let's go back to `server.js` and do just that.
+The function is calling the `/check` endpoint, which we haven't written yet in the server, so let's go back to `server.js` and do just that.

 ```js
 app.post("/check", check);